 The vital stats:

 Press release promise: “With a formula that’s suitable for even sensitive eyes and contact lens wearers, Bi-Facil gently removes makeup including waterproof mascara.”

 Press release promise: “Removes even stubborn, waterproof make-up without unnecessary rubbing and leaves behind soft, clean nourished skin and perfectly conditioned lashes.”

-The battle: According to a survey of 2000 women by One Poll and Simple in April of this year, a quarter of us sleep in our makeup three or more nights a week.
+The battle: According to a survey of 2000 women by One Poll and Simple in April last year, a quarter of us sleep in our makeup three or more nights a week.
 Makeup Maniac I may be but this came as quite a shocker to me.
-We’ve all done it, but THREE NIGHTS A WEEK.
+We’ve all done it, but THREE NIGHTS A WEEK?
 I’m staging an intervention here by introducing (or renewing your interest in) two elite cleansers that perform quickly and gently, leaving you with absolutely zero, nada, nil excuse to not hit the bottle at the end of the day.
 One is a time honoured cleansing classic, the other a freshly formulated newby.
 They’ve both earned their right to be here, in spades, but which wipes the board in terms of efficacy and affordability?
 Let the fight commence.

 First round: I’m putting both of these through their paces at the weekend, so that they’re challenged with full on party eye, waterproof mascara and a good dollop of Touche Éclat (all of the early hours Olympics viewing has been taking its toll).